 Although most people who drink start because it seems to make their lives better or more fun, for many, alcohol can do the exact opposite.
-By making people’s action more impulsive, excessive use of alcohol can sometimes be a contributing factor in risky and harmful behavior.
+By making people’s actions more impulsive, excessive use of alcohol can sometimes be a contributing factor in risky and harmful behavior.
 One of the tragic examples of this is domestic violence, or abuse and physical beating of one intimate partner to another.

-The National Council on Alcoholism and Drug Dependence reports that two-thirds of people attacked by a current or former spouse, boyfriend or girlfriend report that alcohol was involved in this traumatic crime.
-For both victim and perpetrator, it is very important that treatment consider the role alcohol abuse and addiction played, and how recovery should be a part of the healing process.
+The National Council on Alcoholism and Drug Dependence reports that two-thirds of people attacked by a current or former spouse, boyfriend, or girlfriend report that alcohol was involved in this traumatic crime.
+For both victim and perpetrator, it is very important that treatment consider the role of alcohol abuse and addiction played, and how recovery should be a part of the healing process.

 There is a strong correlation between alcohol and domestic violence, and the association between alcohol use goes up with the level of severity of the abuse.
 Studies evaluated in a report by Hazelden showed that 3-10% of husbands who verbally abused their wives were drinking, 11-27% who engaged in mild physical abuse (slapping, throwing something, pushing or grabbing) were drinking, and 38-43% of those who severely hurt or beat up their wives.

 It is sometimes unclear whether this correlation means that domestic abuse contributes to alcoholism, or alcoholism contributes to the likelihood of domestic abuse.
 One theory is that alcohol increases the distortion of power and control that contributes to conflict in intimate relationships.
 Alcohol also interferes with parts of the brain that control impulses and evaluate judgments, which can sometimes make people more likely to act out violent impulses.